fwilkerson/brushfire/README.md

 };
 ```

+## Technical Challenges

+* Generating links for each poll

+* Potentially a url shortener

+* Check IP address to prevent spammers?

+* How do we determine if a user created the poll if they are anon?

 I think the greatest challenge would be is the aggregate treated as a pub/sub topic.
 If so how do we ensure nothing is missed when we subscribe? _Perhaps create the subscription once the aggregateId is generated & before the event is published._

 Because polls are automatically closed after 24hrs we can remove the topic subscription for that aggregateId after 24hrs.
 If a user asks for a closed poll, simply rebuild the aggregate from scratch.
 In the event of a large aggregate we could chose to create a snapshot after a certain number of events (or create a snapshot after 24hrs?).

+## User Story - The user wants to create a new poll.

+~~User enters a question~~

+~~User enters at least two potential options to choose from~~

+User selects create poll and is given a link

+If the creator of the poll visits the link they are shown the realtime results

+The user can choose to end the poll at any time

+Polling is automatically ended after three days

+If a user visits a poll that has ended they are shown the results of the poll

+## User Story - The user wants to vote on a poll.

+~~User visits the link of the poll~~

+~~User selects one or more of the given options~~

+### Creators need a way to say a user can enter multiple answers

+After user submits their answer(s) they are shown the results

+### Should users be able to see the results without voting?